-- 6.10.1 The most probable failures that may cause reduced or erroneous system performance shall be automatically detected and at least the following failure scenarios shall be considered: - (a) Power supply failure - (b) Earth fault on AC and DC circuits - (c) Loop failures in closed loop systems, both command and feedback loops (normally short circuit, broken connections and earth faults) - (d) Data communication errors - (e) Programmable system failures (Hardware and software failures) - (f) Hydraulic locking - (g) Deviation between rudder order and feedback\ - \ Deviation alarm shall be initiated if the rudder's actual position does not reach the set point within acceptable time limits for the closed loop control systems (e.g. follow-up control and autopilot).
-Deviation alarm may be caused by mechanical, hydraulic or electrical failures. - 6.10.2 All failures detected shall initiate audible and individual visual alarm on the navigation bridge. - 6.11 System response upon failure (1) - 6.11.1 The failures (as defined but not limited to those in 6.10.1) likely to cause uncontrolled movements of - (1) Aligned with IACS UR E 25 rudder are detected, the rudder should stop in the current position.
-For systems and/or operational modes where midship position is considered to be the least critical condition, this may also be accepted.
+- 6.10.1 The most probable failures that may cause reduced or erroneous system performance shall be automatically detected and at least the following failure scenarios shall be considered:

+- (a) Power supply failure

+- (b) Earth fault on AC and DC circuits

+- (c) Loop failures in closed loop systems, both command and feedback loops (normally short circuit, broken connections and earth faults)

+- (d) Data communication errors

+- (e) Programmable system failures (Hardware and software failures)

+- (f) Hydraulic locking

+- (g) Deviation between rudder order and feedback - Deviation alarm shall be initiated if the rudder's actual position does not reach the set point within acceptable time limits for the closed loop control systems (e.g. follow-up control and autopilot).
+Deviation alarm may be caused by mechanical, hydraulic or electrical failures. - 6.10.2 All failures detected shall initiate audible and individual visual alarm on the navigation bridge.

+6.11 System response upon failure (1)

+6.11.1 The failures (as defined but not limited to those in 6.10.1) likely to cause uncontrolled movements of rudder are detected, the rudder is to stop in the current position without manual intervention or, subject to the discretion of TL, is to return to the midship/neutral position.